Br0m0r/My-ls/README.md

     Contains utility functions for fetching file permissions, owner, and group information.
     (See [utils.go].)

+    logger.go
+    Sets up logging to help with error tracking and debugging.
+    (See [logger.go].)

     output.go
     Manages output streams, allowing output to be directed to both the console and a file.
     (See [output.go].)